 Admission of International Applicants to the School of Nursing

 Applications from international students are reviewed according to the program admission criteria stated above, and admissions deadlines for all programs are available online.
 The online application must be completed in English.
-The official transcripts must show all high school and post-high school work, including grades in each course, examination grades and standing in examinations and classes, and whatever other credentials are available to give a clear description of the student’s academic accomplishments.
-For more information, visit the School of Nursing International Applicants page.
+See the School of Nursing International Applicants page for specific admission requirements for international applicants.

 Current tuition rates and student fee information can be found on our tuition and fees page.